from The Open University

 The use of grammar is more complex than it appears.
 This unit looks at the way grammar can be used as a tool for adapting our communications (both written and spoken) in ways which present us and our message in different lights.

 - 4 Conclusions

 Some people think that the difference between speech and writing is that people use longer words in writing.
 In some writing this is true, but there are also significant differences, many of which are grammatical.
 In this unit you will develop knowledge and understanding of the differences between spoken and written English, factors that influence our use of grammar and vocabulary in speech and writing, and different ways in which grammar has been described.

-This unit is an adapted extract from the course English for learning study site offers a range of activities to help you assess and develop your language skills..
-If you are looking to improve your English language skills our
+This unit is an adapted extract from the course English grammar in context (E303).
+If you are looking to improve your English language skills our English for learning study site offers a range of activities to help you assess and develop your language skills.

 The Open University is conducting a survey investigating how people use the free educational content.
 The aim is to provide a better free learning experience for everyone.
 If you have 10 minutes to spare, we’d be delighted if you could take part and tell us what you think.
 Please note this will take you out of OpenLearn, we suggest you open this in a new tab by right clicking on the link and choosing open in a new tab.